InstagramScheduling

 • Use a video editor to convert landscape to portrait

-• Add black bars or blur background if needed
+• Add black bars or blur background if needed (though native vertical is best)

 • Verify aspect ratio before uploading